-Now, these many months later, I’m not off insulin completely; but I remain on a MOSTLY vegan alkaline diet, and I’m much happier.
-Whereas my breakfasts used to consist of cereal and milk, or bacon and eggs, or doughnuts and orange juice, or a combination of all the above, my mornings are now spent blending something along the lines of spinach, cucumber, an avocado and two limes into a vegetable smoothie in our Vitamix and drinking it down.
+Many months later, I’m taking a lot less insulin and remain on a mostly vegan alkaline diet, and I’m much happier.
+Whereas my breakfasts used to consist of cereal and milk, or bacon and eggs, or doughnuts and orange juice, or a combination of all the above, my mornings are now spent blending something along the lines of spinach, cucumber, an avocado and two limes into a vegetable smoothie.
 Lunches at the studio, which used to be grilled cheese, hamburgers or burritos are now typically vegetable soups, salads, or the (very occasional) veggie-burger patty – no bun.
-Dinners, which were never quite as bad as the Cheetos and beer I joke about with Tess – though yes, there were a few nights when it was popcorn and Coke – are more likely to be vegan salads, soups, stir-fried veggies, or even the occasional salmon salad or vegan fried rice!
+Dinners, which were never quite as bad as the Cheetos and beer I joke about with Tess – though yes, there were a few nights when it was popcorn and Coke – are more likely to be salads, soups, stir-fried veggies, or even the occasional salmon salad or fried rice!

 It’s so hard to recognize my life anymore.
 I mean, who knew that the Junk-Food Kid’s splurge meal would suddenly become a salmon salad?
 (Thank you, California Canteen, I am a convert!)

 Tess often introduces me as a vegan, yet I feel guilty claiming to being such; so many vegans have made their choice based on passionate feelings about their fellow living creatures – the so-called Meat Is Murder vegans – while I am not that person.
 I’ve made my decision because of health reasons, and am more addicted to fish than ever.
-In all truth I’d have to label myself a pescatarian with vegan tendencies.
-I will get there.....in time.
+In all truth I’d have to label myself a pescatarian with vegan tendencies, or a huge vegetable eater.
 Still, it’s a long way from the junk food junkie I used to be.
 And it never would have happened without Tess.
-Not just her encouragement, but her example, and her website.
+Not just her encouragement, but her example, and this site.
 I can’t tell you how many times I’ve turned to it to make my life easier.
 It never would have happened if I’d had to do it all on my own.
 I am also so grateful to Dr Young and his staff.
-His knowledge really opened my eyes to a new way of living that I will always be grateful for.
+His knowledge really opened my eyes to a new way of eating that I will always be grateful for.
 I look forward to recording the audiobook of The pH Miracle, and continuing my work with him.

-If you’re someone who’s considering making such a change yourself, I won’t lie to you and say it’s been easy, or that it continues to be easy.
+If you’re someone who’s considering making a change to you diet, I won’t lie to you and say it’s been easy, or that it continues to be easy.
 Yet I will tell you I’m grateful every day that I made the change.
 I remember the way I used to eat and all I can think is, that way lies madness.
 And obesity.
-And heart disease, tooth decay and an early grave.
-Thank God for Tess.
-On so many levels.
+And heart disease, tooth decay and an early grave...

 Disclaimer & User Agreement © Copyright 2010-2015.
 All Rights Reserved.